White stork: Feeding

 White storks consume a wide variety of animal prey.
 They prefer to forage in meadows that are within roughly 5 km (3 mi) of their nest and sites where the vegetation is shorter so that their prey is more accessible.
 Their diet varies according to season, locality and prey availability.
 Common food items include insects (primarily beetles, grasshoppers, locusts and crickets), earthworms, reptiles, amphibians, particularly frog species such as the edible frog (Pelophylax kl. esculentus) and common frog (Rana temporaria) and small mammals such as voles, moles and shrews.
 Less commonly, they also eat bird eggs and young birds, fish, molluscs, crustaceans and scorpions.
 They hunt mainly during the day, swallowing small prey whole, but killing and breaking apart larger prey before swallowing.
 Rubber bands are mistaken for earthworms and consumed, occasionally resulting in fatal blockage of the digestive tract.

 Birds returning to Latvia during spring have been shown to locate their prey, moor frogs (Rana arvalis), by homing in on the mating calls produced by aggregations of male frogs.

 The diet of non-breeding birds is similar to that of breeding birds, but food items are more often taken from dry areas.
 White storks wintering in western India have been observed to follow blackbuck to capture insects disturbed by them.
-Wintering white storks in India sometimes forage along with the woolly-necked stork (Ciconia episcopus).
+Wintering white storks in India sometimes forage along with the Asian woolly-necked stork (Ciconia episcopus).
 Food piracy has been recorded in India with a rodent captured by a western marsh harrier appropriated by a white stork, while Montagu's harrier is known to harass white storks foraging for voles in some parts of Poland.
 White storks can exploit landfill sites for food during the breeding season, migration period and winter.